-Below, I will go over some of the most important things that I wish I knew before heading off to campus.
+Here are some of the most important things that I wish I knew before heading off to campus.

 Understand How Student Loans Work and Create a Plan for Repayment

-When I went into college, I knew I would have to use some student loan money, and I understood that I would eventually have to repay it, but that was pretty much the extent of my knowledge.
+When I started college, I knew I would have to take out some student loans, and I understood I would eventually have to repay them, but that was pretty much the extent of my knowledge.

 At the very minimum, all borrowers should know what types of loans they have (federal vs. private), their interest rates, the repayment plans available after graduation, and how much their debt will cost them each month and over time.

-Make Student Loan Payments WHILE in College
+Make Student Loan Payments While in College

 How does this save money?